Kopernicus/Kopernicus/README.md

 1.)
 This is sadly not the comet release I promised, that will come by the end of January.
 Still, it's a very potent release with optimizations galore to scene switch times, load times, OnDemand performance, the works.
 Read on below, because there are some changes...

 2.)
 Starting with this release, Kopernicus no longer bundles it's dependencies in the zip.
 They were often outdated and this was just a kind of silly practice.
-We will list the dependencies on githun and the parent thread to help users who are not on CKAN navigate this, but you really should be using CKAN.
+We will list the dependencies on github and the parent thread to help users who are not on CKAN navigate this, but you really should be using CKAN.

 3.)
 On that note, this release adds a dependency to KSPTextureLoader, a high performance async loading texture library that really speeds up the mod in general.
 Please grab it here: https://github.com/Phantomical/KSPTextureLoader/releases